bryancheng66/APCSFinalProject/README.md

 Run FinalProject.pde in Processing.

 Development Log:
+06/02/21: Add moving from map to map.
+06/01/21: Read map data from files.
+05/30/21: Add basic movement.
+05/28/21: Work on player and map classes.
 05/25/21: Finish prototype + Github repo and work on UML.
-05/28/21: Work on player and map classes.
-05/30/21: Add basic movement.